stormteller3d/stormasset/README.md

 # StormAsset
-StormAsset - Blender's add-on to instantiate procedural assets
+StormAsset is a blender addon to instantiate procedural assets